The Training Fund’s 15-Year Anniversary Celebration

 For how long is Scholarship funding available?

-Scholarship funding is available to RN members who are actively using TA, and have already exhausted available TA from September 01, 2023, moving forward.
-You can apply for Scholarship funding through 2023 and 2024.
+Scholarship funding is available to RN members who are actively using TA, and have already exhausted available TA.
+You can apply for Scholarship funding through 2025.
 This is a limited one-time opportunity, based on first-come-first-serve model until available funds are exhausted.

-If you’re already actively using the TA benefit in 2023, you can apply for Scholarship funding for any eligible TA-associated costs during 2023.
+If you’re already actively using the TA benefit, you can apply for Scholarship funding for any eligible TA-associated costs.

 What is not covered by Scholarship funding?